ampolloreno/ampolloreno.github.io/website/_posts/2020-4-17-a-year-in-review.markdown

 layout: post
 title:  "A Year in Review"
 date:   2020-4-17
-categories: jekyll update
+comments_id: 1
 ---
 As someone who has for a long time wanted to:
-A) become a better writer
+* A) become a better writer
-B) have engaging conversations
+* B) have engaging conversations
-C) start a blog **and**
+* C) start a blog **and**
-D) put something of substance on this webpage,
+* D) put something of substance on this webpage,

 it seems like now is the economically sensible time to write something.
 Quarantine has the click supply at an all time high.
-So here goes -
+I'm hoping this blog will serve as a public-facing journal and a place for me to write notes about things I find interesting.
+Anyone who knows me knows I like talking, so my current model for this site is a bulletin board that I can invite all my friends to come look at.
+But in this first post, I'll focus on just getting things off the ground.
+So here goes:
 {% highlight python %}
 print("Hello, world!")
 {% endhighlight %}

-The earliest memory I have of 2019 available at simple recall was a day long [agile](https://en.wikipedia.org/wiki/Agile_software_development) workshop.
-If you don't know what agile is... prepare for *enlightenment*.
+I'll open with talking about my past year.
+The earliest memory I have of 2019 was a day long [agile](https://en.wikipedia.org/wiki/Agile_software_development) workshop at work.

-In fact, I was so *enlightened* that I booked a red-eye flight to Cancún to see Dead and Company with a couple of coworkers.
-This was mid-January - we'll say the year started here.
+This workshop was so *enlightening* that I booked a red-eye flight to Cancún to see Dead and Company with a couple of coworkers.
+This was mid-January, so we'll say the year started here.
+In what can only be described a demonstration of the depths of devotion, I saw Dead and company 13 times last year.

-I think I saw Dead and company 13 times last year.
-It took me the whole year to figure out why I like live music - but maybe that's because my whole reason is the years worth of live music I've seen.

-Some of my favorite shows?
-The Gorge Amphitheater was beautiful.
-Celebrating New Year's with my family at the Chase Center was a quintessentially *us* thing to do.
-The venue in Cancún is also really amazing - warm weather and wind are two things I love.
-And for anyone who isn't familiar with Dead and Company/The Grateful Dead - they are *the* jam band.
-Each rendition of a song is different, and quite often substantially so.
-In fact, it's common for concert-goers to try to guess what song is being played or led into, sometimes even minutes in.

-I am grateful for the opportunities presented to me to travel around and hear this music.
-Attending live music with friends is something I plan to keep doing.
-Part of the experience is the venue.
-Part of it is the trip.
-Part of it is the music.
-The songs stick with you in a way that I'm not convinced they otherwise would.
-You hear new music.

-Speaking of concerts, I also went to Outside Lands for the third time (Paul Simon was there!), and Coachella for the first time.
-I saw John Mayer at the Chase Center in San Francisco.
-2019 was really the most live music I have ever attended.
+In fact, last year was a really big year for me as far as music goes - Dead and Company, Coachella, John Mayer, Outside Lands, Bon Iver, Rainbow Kitten Suprise, Mt.
+Joy and Hippocampus to name a few (that might be everything?).

 I'm also now officially becoming a scientist!
 I put my first preprint on the [arXiv](https://arxiv.org/abs/2001.02779).
 I presented at [March Meeting](http://meetings.aps.org/Meeting/MAR19/Session/X35.10) and [SQuInT](http://physics.unm.edu/SQuInT/2020/abstracts.php?person_id=1075).
-I've found two amazing advisors to pursue a Ph.D. with.
+I've found two amazing advisors ([Graeme Smith](https://twitter.com/quantum_graeme?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) and [Ana Maria Rey](https://jila.colorado.edu/arey/) to pursue a Ph.D. with.

-2019 was not an easy year.
+2019 was a hard year.
 My relationship of nine years came to an end.
-I lost two grandparents and my relationship with one of my closest friends became untenable.
+I lost two grandparents.
+One of my closest friendships became untenable.
 2019 was a year of change.
 I left my first job to pursue a Ph.D.
 I left California, my home of twenty five years, and moved to Colorado.
 2019 was my most challenging year so far.

-I have been depressed and anxious, and not myself.
-But that doesn't make it bad year.
-I learned a lot -  I'm still learning a lot - and that's the only way forward.
+But 2019 has been an incredibly *productive* year.
+I learned a lot about myself, and that's the only way forward.
 Growth is really, really hard.
 But growth is really, really great.
-Thanks to all my friends for growing with me, and thanks for spending your time reading this.
-I hope we can see each other again soon.

-Stay Healthy,
-Anthony
+I have been very fortunate to have amazing people in my life to support me.
+I wouldn't be where I am, as happy as I am, or as excited to *get on with the rest of my life* if it weren't for all of you.
+I love you all dearly.

+An implementation detail - I've followed the instructions [here](https://aristath.github.io/blog/static-site-comments-using-github-issues-api) for producing a comments section on here.
+Normally for a comments section there needs to be something *listening* for your comments.
+I don't want to leave my computer running, and I don't want to pay for a server, so my temporary solution is that you can comment on issues on the github repo this is being hosted from.
+When you reload the webpage, the Javascript will politely ask github for the comments.

+I love you all, I miss you all, and I'm really excited to make this site into something people actually want to look at.

+-Anthony